Stryfe: Vendetta

-Stryfe is able to prevent Apocalypse from using his body as a new host and travels back in time to the present in the Cable and X-Force and Uncanny X-Force crossover, "Vendetta".
+Stryfe is able to prevent Apocalypse from using his body as a new host and travels back in time to the present in the Cable and X-Force and Uncanny X-Force crossover "Vendetta".
 Upon discovering that Bishop has returned to the present, Hope tries to kill him in an act of vengeance.
-Stryfe appears and kidnaps them both and brings them to an old, abandoned Mutant Liberation Force base.
-There, he attempts to manipulate Hope into killing Bishop who has come to realize the error of his ways.
+Stryfe appears and kidnaps both and brings the two to an old, abandoned Mutant Liberation Force base.
+There, he attempts to manipulate Hope into killing Bishop who has come to realize the error of various past mistakes.
 Stryfe explains to Bishop how he wants him to suffer after he betrayed him during Messiah War and claims that he was imprisoned and tortured by Apocalypse for years until he planned a successful escape and killed him.
-Stryfe tries to corrupt Hope by making her give in to her feelings of hatred towards Bishop, convincing her to take revenge and murder Bishop although he is shackled and refuses to fight back out of remorse.
+Stryfe tries to corrupt Hope by making her give in to her feelings of hatred towards Bishop, convincing her to take revenge and murder Bishop, although he is shackled and refuses to fight back out of remorse.
 Cable and both teams of X-Force soon intervene and combat Stryfe.
-Hope sees that Stryfe is trying to undo the lessons which Cable taught her and refuses to kill Bishop but she does severely injure him.
-Stryfe is defeated by Cable and both X-Force teams, but before escaping he telepathically forces Hope to mimic his vast and nearly uncontrollable psionic power in the hope that she will destroy her friends.
-Bishop helps her to disperse the massive energy and they come to an uneasy truce.
+Hope sees that Stryfe is trying to undo the lessons which Cable taught and refuses to kill Bishop, but Hope severely injures him.
+Stryfe is defeated by Cable and both X-Force teams, but before escaping, he telepathically forces Hope to mimic his vast and nearly uncontrollable psionic power with the intention that Hope will destroy her own friends.
+Bishop helps Hope to disperse Stryfe's massive energy and the two come to an uneasy truce.